zlatozar/study-paip/ch00/Readme.md

      ,@body))
 ```
 In addition to being more concise, destructuring parameter lists also give you automatic
-error checking—with do-primes defined this way, Lisp will be able to detect a call whose
+error checking - with do-primes defined this way, Lisp will be able to detect a call whose
 first argument isn't a three-element list and will give you a meaningful error message
 just as if you had called a function with too few or too many arguments.
 Also, in
 development environments such as SLIME that indicate what arguments are expected as soon